-Unit standard 17166
+Unit standard 17167

-Title Draw a conclusion after an investigation into an aspect of Pacific change and development with guidance
+Title Draw a conclusion after investigating a hypothesis on an aspect of Pacific change and development with consultation

-Level 2 Credits 5 Version 3
+Level 3 Credits 6 Version 3

-Outcome Evidence/Judgements for Achievement Evidence/Judgements for Achievement with Merit Evidence/Judgements for Achievement with Excellence Assessment will have taken place under Guidance where the assessor has provided the learner with general advice on the procedural steps involved in planning and carrying out the investigation, and suggestions for collecting and processing information.
-The assessor may have initiated advice and suggestions.
-ER 1.1 A plan is provided that includes the topic, key questions, and procedures for collection of information from a range of different sources.
-A plan is provided that includes the topic, key questions, and procedures for collection of information from a range of different sources.
-A plan is provided that includes the topic, key questions, and procedures for collection of information from a range of different sources.
-The topic needs to be relevant to Pacific change and development.
-The topic needs to be relevant to Pacific change and development.
-The topic needs to be relevant to Pacific change and development.
+Outcome Evidence/Judgements for Achievement Evidence/Judgements for Achievement with Merit Evidence/Judgements for Achievement with Excellence Assessment v vill have taken place under Consultation where the learner had initiated/sought clarification with the assessor/teacher as required.
+ER 1.1 A plan is provided that includes a hypothesis, key questions, and procedures for collection of information from a range of different sources.
+A plan is provided that includes a hypothesis, key questions, and procedures for collection of information from a range of different sources.
+A plan is provided that includes a hypothesis, key questions, and procedures for collection of information from a range of different sources.
+The hypothesis needs to be relevant to Pacific change and development.
+The hypothesis needs to be relevant to Pacific change and development.
+The hypothesis needs to be relevant to Pacific change and development.
 See sample answers for Task 1.
 See sample answers for Task 1.
 See sample answers for Task 1.
 ER 1.2 Information is collected and recorded in accordance with the plan.
 Detailed information is collected and recorded in accordance with the plan.
 Comprehensive information is collected and recorded in accordance with the plan.
 See guidance given for Task 2.
 See guidance given for Task 2.
 See guidance given for Task 2.
-ER 1.3 A conclusion is made based on evidence collected during the investigation that includes a summary and statement of conclusion.
-A conclusion is made based on evidence collected during the investigation that includes a summary and statement of conclusion.
-A conclusion is made based on evidence collected during the investigation that includes a summary and statement of conclusion.
+ER 1.3 A conclusion is made based on evidence collected during the investigation which either refutes or validates the hypothesis.
+A conclusion is made based on evidence collected during the investigation with relevant supporting reasons for refuting or validating the hypothesis.
+A conclusion is made based on evidence collected during the investigation with justification of the reasons for refuting or validating the hypothesis.
 See sample answers for Task 3.
-The conclusion makes links to the information collected.
-The conclusion makes insightful links to the information collected.
 See sample answers for Task 3.
 See sample answers for Task 3.